Devi (1960 film): Plot

 In rural Bengal in the 19th-century, the widowed zamindar Kalikinkar Roy, who is a devotee of the goddess Kali, lives in a mansion with servants and plenty of space for himself, his sons Taraprasad and Umaprasad, Taraprasad's wife Harasundari and son Khoka, and Umaprasad's wife Doyamoyee.
-After a festival, Umaprasad returns to Calcutta (Kolkata) to continue his schooling, which includes learning English, while Doyamoyee stays behind to help care for Khoka, with whom she has an almost-maternal bond, as well as Kalikinkar, who she helps with his daily prayers and rituals.
+After DURGA PUJO, Umaprasad returns to Calcutta (Kolkata) to continue his schooling, which includes learning English, while Doyamoyee stays behind to help care for Khoka, with whom she has an almost-maternal bond, as well as Kalikinkar, who she helps with his daily prayers and rituals.

 Kalikinkar has a dream in which the eyes of Kali and Doyamoyee merge, which he interprets as revealing that Doyamoyee is an incarnation of the goddess.
 He wakes her up and falls at her feet, and the passive Taraprasad follows suit, though Harasundari remains skeptical.
 The family priest is called and performs a ritual with smoke and bells.
 Doyamoyee faints, which Kalikinkar interprets as her going into a trance.
 When she wakes up, she asks Harasundari to write to Umaprasad.

 Doyamoyee is moved to a more private part of the mansion and made to sit as an idol around which regular worship rituals are performed.
 A local beggar, having tried everything else he could think of, brings his unconscious grandson to her, and Kalikinkar suggests giving the boy some charanamrito (the water used to wash the goddess's feet) to drink.
 Umaprasad arrives during this process and, shocked by the whole scene, privately argues with his father.
 Kalikinkar questions his certainty briefly, but, when the sick boy opens his eyes, he feels it is proof of Doyamoyee's divinity.